 APR = Annual Percentage Rate.
 The Annual Percentage Rate is a uniform measurement of the cost of a loan, including interest and financed costs of closing, expressed as a yearly percentage rate.

-For a limited time, LCEF is offering a RCW Well-Qualified Buyer Loan program available for the purchase of a home.
-Applicants must be active or emeritus status RCWs, meet specific underwriting guidelines and have a minimum 20% down payment using non-borrowed funds.
+LCEF offers a Well-Qualified Mortgage Loan program available for the purchase or refinance of a home.
+Applicants must be active or emeritus status RCWs, meet specific underwriting guidelines and have a minimum 20% down payment (maximum 80% LTV) using non-borrowed funds.
 RCW mortgage loan rates are subject to change daily.

 Residential Loan applications are accepted from: